-Why The Heck Should You Use Vitamin C For Sensitive Skin?
+Vitamin C Benefits For Sensitive Skin?

-- Antioxidant: it destroys free radicals before they give you wrinkles and dark spots
+- Antioxidant: It destroys free radicals before they give you wrinkles and dark spots

-- Brightening: it fades away dark spots and give the complexion a lovely glow
+- Brightening: It fades away dark spots and give the complexion a lovely glow

-- Firming: it boosts the production of collagen, the protein that keeps your skin firm
+- Firming: It boosts the production of collagen, the protein that keeps your skin firm

 Vitamin C works wonders on its own, but it’s even more powerful when used with its BFFs vitamin E and ferulic acid.
 Together, they BOOST photoprotection and make your sunscreen work better.